 No booking required

 The teachers at Croydon Yoga Studio are trained and qualified to teach in the BKS Iyengar Method.
-They are certified or in the process of becoming certified and are committed to practice and teaching.
+They are certified and are committed to practice and teaching.

 Leonie Wierenga has been practicing Iyengar yoga since 2001 and has been teaching since 2017.
 She completed her Iyengar certification under the guidance of Darrin McNally and continues to study with him.
 “The study of Iyengar yoga continues to inspire me every day and it has given me a practise that I have been able to sustain through different stages and events in my life."